 - Magic mushrooms are used to treat post-traumatic stress disorder (PTSD) and other manifestations of psychological trauma.

 - Psilocybin therapy has already been approved for treating existential anxiety in terminally ill patients in some parts of the world.

 - Psilocybin and LSD are both proven to reduce the severity and frequency of cluster headache attacks.

 - Magic mushrooms, LSD, DMT, and ibogaine have all been proven to help with addiction and substance abuse disorders.

 No, LSD is illegal in Wisconsin (Schedule I).

 All research involving LSD was put on hold despite incredible findings.
 Only recently has this research been allowed to continue, and the findings are picking up where they left off.
 Over the past five years, an influx of positive findings have been published, suggesting LSD as a potential treatment for depression, anxiety, addiction, and a wide range of other mental illnesses.

 Despite this research, regulations have yet to change in the United States.
 Even the more progressive states have yet to decriminalize LSD.
 Wisconsin is very unlikely to update these laws in the near future.
 The best bet for change on this front is a top-level reclassification of LSD within the federal government.

 As it stands, LSD is strictly banned in Wisconsin and carries similar penalties as psilocybin and magic mushrooms.
 If caught with LSD, punishment can involve up to a year in prison and a $1,000 fine.

 There are numerous analogs of LSD (lysergamide psychedelics).
-Due to the Federal Analog Act, all of these analogs are also illegal in the state of Wisconsin — including LSZ, 1P-LSD, AL-LAD, PRO-LAD, ETH-LAD, and ALD-52.
+Due to the Federal Analogue Act, all of these analogs are also illegal in Wisconsin — including LSZ, 1P-LSD, AL-LAD, PRO-LAD, ETH-LAD, and ALD-52.